-A critical issue in the design of bio-culture reactors is that cells are sensitive to a wide range of influences, which can, either singly or in combination, reduce cell productivity and viability.
+Cells in bioreactors are sensitive to a wide range of influences, which can, either singly or in combination, reduce cell culture productivity.

-Influences that might disturb cells include physical damage due to agitation, inadequate nutrient distribution, temperature control or waste disposal, population dynamics, diseases and foreign invasions.
+Influences that may disturb cells include physical damage due to agitation, inadequate nutrient supply, unfavourable temperature or waste accumulation, population dynamics, diseases and foreign invasions.

-In addition, biological studies show that cell productivity can be affected by low levels of prolonged shear, but cells may also be capable of recovering from, and even being stimulated by, certain levels of mechanical stress.
+In addition, biological studies show that cell productivity can be affected by prolonged low-level shear, but cells are also capable of recovering from, and may even be stimulated by, certain levels of mechanical stress.

-In our analysis, we have studied a cylindrical reactor with two impellors in which the angle of the impellor blades is the main variable, i.e. a pair of radial Rushton impellors or a pair of axial impellors in the same tank (Figure 1).
+Take, for instance, a cylindrical reactor design with two impellors where the main variable is the angle of the impellor blades, i.e. a pair of radial Rushton impellors or a pair of axial impellors in the same tank.

-Our model allows us to quantify differences between these systems in terms of peak shear values, the frequency of their occurrences and the general shear stress durations experienced by tracer cells.
-This reveals markedly different shear histories in the two bio-reactors (Figure 2).
+Our models allow us to quantify differences between these systems in terms of peak shear values, the frequency of their occurrences and the durations of shear stress experienced by tracer cells.
+This reveals markedly different shear histories in the two bioreactors (Figure 2).